I would like to pursue the Journalism major. How do I transfer into the Journalism Institute?

-No as both courses demand extensive outside assignments as well as the mastery of reporting, writing and technical skills.
+No. Both courses demand extensive outside assignments as well as a mastery of reporting, writing and technical skills.

 Can I take The Beat and Advanced Reporting at the same time?

-No, as one is an intermediate level writing class and the other advanced and they build on the skills learned sequentially.
+No. One is an intermediate level writing class and the other is advanced and builds on skills learned sequentially.